ML-AI-Community/ml-ai/fake-news-detection/README.md

 # Fake News Detection

 Text classification is always been a hot topic among machine learners.
-We started this mini project called "fake-news-detection", where objective was to predict the target class given a news.
+We started this mini project called "fake-news-detection", where objective was to predict the target class given a news article.

-Target Classes:
+**Target Classes:**

     ['false', 'half-true', 'mostly-true', 'true', 'barely-true',
            'pants-fire']

-In internet we have a multiple data sets available on kaggle and other places but pretty much most of the them deal with binary classification (target class with two labels).
-Durring this search we got to know about **`Liar, Liar Pants on Fire`** dataset, which is collected by **`Politifact.com`**
+We have multiple data sets available on kaggle and other places but pretty much most of the them deal with binary classification (target class with two labels).
+During this search we got to know about **`Liar, Liar Pants on Fire`** dataset, which is collected by **`Politifact.com`**